-Voice of America contributed to this story.
-Credit: Voice of America controversy (noun) disagreement dilemma (noun) a situation in which a difficult choice must be made inspiration (noun) something that prompts a creative act trendier (adjective) more in style or fashionable than something else
+Credit: Voice of America

+controversy (noun) disagreement

+dilemma (noun) a situation in which a difficult choice must be made inspiration (noun) something that prompts a creative act trendier (adjective) more in style or fashionable than something else
-Bubble tea, a sweet beverage typically made from tea, milk, ice, and tapioca pearls, was created in Taiwan in the 1980s but has now spread to the United States and other places.

-^(B) Optional additions to bubble tea such as almond jelly, pudding, chia seeds, and red beans are called "toppings" even though they typically sink to the bottom of the drink.

-© One of the things about bubble tea that people like so much is that they can customize the drink to their own tastes, with some shops offering over a hundred flavors and styles.

-D The "bubbles" in bubble tea could be balls of sweetened black tapioca, a chewy food made from the root of a tropical plant, or the foam that is created when the drink is shaken and mixed.
+- Bubble tea, a sweet beverage typically made from tea, milk, ice, and tapioca pearls, was created in Taiwan in the 1980s but has now spread to the United States and other places. - (B) Optional additions to bubble tea such as almond jelly, pudding, chia seeds, and red beans are called "toppings" even though they typically sink to the bottom of the drink. - © One of the things about bubble tea that people like so much is that they can customize the drink to their own tastes, with some shops offering over a hundred flavors and styles. - De The "bubbles" in bubble tea could be balls of sweetened black tapioca, a chewy food made from the root of a tropical plant, or the foam that is created when the drink is shaken and mixed.

-Which is the closest synonym for the word controversy, as it is used in the Article?
+Question 2 Which is the closest synonym for the word controversy, as it is used in the Article?
+A Fantasy B Passion C Chivalry Dispute Question 3 Look at the events below.
+Which of these must have happened second ?

-- (A) Fantasy

-- B Passion

-- © Chivalry

-- Dispute

-Look at the events below.
-Which of these must have happened second?
 This question asks about when events happened.
 It does not ask where in the Article the events appear.
 Look back at the Article for clues, such as dates.

-- In the popularity of bubble tea spread in the United States and other countries around the world. - ^(B) Tapioca, a food made from the root of a tropical plant, was used to make desserts in Taiwan. - © A combination drink and snack made by adding ice and tapioca pearls to milk tea became a hit in Taiwan. - D Bubble tea shops opened in parts of the United States where there were a lot of Taiwanese immigrants.
+The popularity of bubble tea spread in the United States and other countries around the world.
+B Tapioca, a food made from the root of a tropical plant, was used to make desserts in Taiwan. © A combination drink and snack made by adding ice and tapioca pearls to milk tea became a hit in Taiwan. © Bubble tea shops opened in parts of the United States where there were a lot of Taiwanese immigrants.
+Question 4 Which of these is a statement of opinion?
 Bubble tea toppings like almond jelly and pudding are tastier than toppings like chia seeds and red beans because they are sweeter.

-[®] Bubble tea shops are popular in Southern California with high school and college students, who visit them to hang out, play games, or study.

-© In the 1980s, tapioca desserts and milk tea, a drink made by combining milk with tea, were both popular in Taiwan.

-Exactly who invented bubble tea is a subject of controversy because different cities and people have claimed the credit.

-Suppose Rosa wants to find out about bubble tea shops in the United States.
-She would find most of her information .

-- In a food science textbook that gives nutritional data for tapioca - ^(B) In an encyclopedia, under the entry for "bubble tea" - © In a chapter about the United States in a world atlas - D In an article called "Bubble Tea Takes America by Storm"
+Bubble tea shops are popular in Southern California with high school and college students, who visit them to hang out, play games, or study. © In the 1980s, tapioca desserts and milk tea, a drink made by combining milk with tea, were both popular in Taiwan. © Exactly who invented bubble tea is a subject of controversy because different cities and people have claimed the credit.
+Question 5 Suppose Rosa wants to find out about bubble tea shops in the United States.
+She would find most of her information In a food science textbook that gives nutritional data for tapioca B In an encyclopedia, under the entry for "bubble tea" In a chapter about the United States in a world atlas In an article called "Bubble Tea Takes America by Storm"